Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

 Another thing is being a family-type of company, and this is something that really scores points with many candidates.
 Not everyone wants to work at a huge IT company after all.
 Many engineers prefer working at smaller companies and develop relationships within the team.

-Monika: Also, it gives engineers a chance to make a bigger impact on projects, for instance, take part in architecture development, contribute more.
+Monika: Also, it gives engineers a chance to make a bigger impact on projects, for instance, take part in architecture development, and contribute more.

 Darya: Honestly, I don’t want us to ever outgrow this valuable quality.
 I hope we can get bigger but keep this level of connection and spirit within the company.

 Darya: Yeah, some candidates are blown away by our interviewers who make a big difference.
-For instance, when Elena, our PM, and Dmitry, lead engineer, work together at an interview, candidates see what a wonderful team they make and just want to be a part of it.
+For instance, when Elena, our PM, and Dmitry, the lead engineer, work together at an interview, candidates see what a wonderful team they make and just want to be a part of it.

 Monika: It's a bit tricky with online interviews because some part of this vibe gets lost on a call.

 I wonder what helps candidates make their minds.
 Darya, in your experience, what matters to candidates when they consider joining Digiteum?

 Darya: Candidates respond to the fact that we have a long history – the company is in the market for more than 10 years, we have many long-term projects.
 It provides a certain feeling of stability which, frankly, many of us need right now.

 Another important thing is the unique composition of our teams.
 Michael (Digiteum co-CEO) and Katherine make it a priority to work only with the people who are passionate about what they do and really make an impact on the project.
 It has never been the goal to bloat the team for the sake of growing.
 On the contrary, every member of the Digiteum team is carefully selected.
 This is something that many experienced engineers are looking for because they want to create and work next to like-minded people.